elicwhite/timing-stats/README.md

 ### Process build timestamp data
 At the end of the build, once all of the stages have been written to the text file we want to convert the data into the final JSON form.
 This script should parse the lines and group the start and stop times for a given stage.

-### Persist the timing data
-Once we have the timing information in the right json format, we need to save it somewhere.
-You may choose to upload it to something like S3 or just commit it back to the repo.

-This project commits its own timing information back to the repo on successful master builds.

 ### Measure your build
 Now that you have a script to process the time your stages take, we need to measure the stages.
 Imagine you started with a `scripts` command in your `package.json` that looks like this: